 Hey, remember when Amazon only sold books?
 As the 21st century teeters between its teens and its twenties, it’s a perfect time to take stock of an eventful decade.
 Over the next week, we’ll be exploring the big ideas that have shaped the home world over the past 10 years.
-First up, Market Watch columnist Warren Shoulberg weighs in on retail trends of the 2010s.
+First up, Retail Watch columnist Warren Shoulberg weighs in on retail trends of the 2010s.

 1. Shoppers Got Mobile